Volunteer schemes & the environment

 We work with the Peabody Trust to provide mock interview training with those users of its employment initiatives service, intending to allow and assist in making progress back into work for the long term unemployed.

 Hestia is a charity working together with adults and children to change their lives at the times when they most need support – especially those who may have been effected by domestic abuse, people suffering from mental health issues, ex-offenders and victims of human trafficking.

 We have assisted refugee children who are fleeing domestic violence by providing them with pencil cases full of stationery for the new school term, with the aim to give some form of comfort in a daunting first week in an unfamiliar environment.
 We have also supported their ‘Hestia Bake Off’ event by baking and decorating cakes at one of their refuges.
 In addition, we offer their service users with the opportunity to take part in mock interviews, giving valuable experience to those who may have been out of work for some time.

 We are committed to behaving responsibly and efficiently in order to enhance the long term interests of the firm, the community and the environment.

-Whether it be through publishing guidelines, staff training or regular independent audits, we have looked at areas including energy usage, waste and recycling, travel, sustainable procurement and how to minimise these impacts through improvement in our environmental performance.
+So whether it be through publishing guidelines, staff training or regular independent audits, we monitor closely areas such as energy usage, waste and recycling, travel, sustainable procurement and how as a firm we can minimise these impacts through improvement in our environmental performance.